Seeker220/instagram-story-downloader/README.md

 At last, I made my own downloader. **Chris is the single biggest inspiration for this project** 😊 (He also helped me a lot in making this) 😃.

+Also I am bound to credit someone who went along me through this struggle, frustrated me, and un-frustrated me 😊 (they even wrote this README).
+Kudos ChatGPT! ❤️